aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/marker/_index.md

 ### getMarkerSizePx() {#getMarkerSizePx--}

 <b>@deprecated.</b> Please use the 'markerSizePx' property instead.
-Represents the marker size in unit of pixels.
-Applies to line chart, scatter chart, or radar chart.
+Represents the marker size in units of pixels.
+Applies to line charts, scatter charts, or radar charts.

 ```javascript
 getMarkerSizePx() : number;